SohaSaad2003/Urban-website/README.md

 ## 📌 Project Overview

-This project aims to **monitor and analyze the urban expansion, environmental changes, and service availability** in Egypt’s **New Administrative Capital** using satellite imagery, machine learning, and interactive dashboards.
+**Urban Website** is a smart system designed to monitor **urban expansion**, **environmental changes**, and **public service availability** in Egypt’s **New Administrative Capital** using satellite imagery, deep learning, and interactive web-based dashboards.

-The system combines **remote sensing techniques, deep learning models, and automated change detection** to support smart decision-making and sustainable urban development.
+The system helps city planners and decision-makers detect land use changes, evaluate development trends, and identify missing services across various regions like the New Capital, Madinty, 6th of October, and 10th of Ramadan.

 ---

 ## 🧠 Features

 - 🛰️ **Satellite Image Analysis**
-  Detect changes in vegetation, construction, and land cover using spectral indices such as NDVI, NDBI, and NDMI.
+  Use of NDVI, NDBI, and NDMI indices to track vegetation, built-up areas, and moisture levels.

-- 🧠 **AI-Powered Land Use Classification**
+- 🧠 **AI-Based Land Use Classification**
-  Classify areas into buildings, green spaces, roads, and deserts using deep learning (e.g., CNN/U-Net).
+  Deep learning models (e.g., CNN or U-Net) are used to classify land into categories: buildings, green areas, roads, desert, etc.

-- 📈 **Change Detection**
+- 📈 **Change Detection Tool**
-  Pixel-based comparison of satellite images to identify unauthorized buildings or loss of vegetation.
+  Pixel-by-pixel comparison between satellite images to detect unauthorized constructions or vegetation loss.

-- 📊 **Interactive Power BI Dashboard**
+- 📊 **Web-Based Interactive Dashboard**
-  View real-time stats, service coverage, and environmental KPIs with filters by area (e.g., Capital, Madinty, 6 October).
+  Built directly into the website – shows real-time visual stats and comparisons between regions with filters and maps.

 - 💬 **Smart Chatbot**
-  A chatbot to help users identify missing services in specific zones and suggest improvements.
+  Suggests missing services in specific blocks and helps users or planners interact with the system for insights.

 ---

 ## 🛠 Technologies Used

-- Python
+- **Frontend**: HTML, CSS, JavaScript
-- OpenCV
+- **Backend**: Python, Flask
-- Remote Sensing (Sentinel, Landsat)
-- Deep Learning (TensorFlow / PyTorch)
+- **AI Models**: TensorFlow / PyTorch
-- Power BI
+- **Image Processing**: OpenCV
+- **Remote Sensing**: Satellite images (Sentinel/Landsat)
+- **Dashboard**: Custom-built inside the website
-- Flask (for chatbot integration)
+- **Chatbot**: Python + Flask with service logic

 ---

-## 🤝 Git Instructions for Collaborators

-### ✅ Step 1: Accept the Invitation

-Check your email or GitHub notifications and **accept the invitation** to collaborate on the repository.

----
+## 🚀 How to Run the Project Locally

-### 📥 Step 2: Clone the Repository
+### 1. 📦 Clone the Repository

-Run the following command once:

 ```bash
 git clone https://github.com/SohaSaad2003/Urban-website.git